 New applicants, current, and former grantees, and/or previous applicants to any ECF grants program are eligible and encouraged to apply, including those that received an operating grant in previous rounds.

 - All application materials must be submitted through GLM (ECF's online grants system) including uploading the completed Operating Needs Worksheet.

 - Applications may be submitted at any time throughout the grant schedule.
 The grants committee will make funding decisions monthly.
 Be sure to submit your request according to the calendar below.

 - If you need access to a computer or assistance submitting online, please contact ECF staff (email).

 dates and deadlines

-Round Three of Rapid Response Operating Grants are due by June 4.
+Round Five of Rapid Response Operating Grants are due by August 5.